These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 Make the crumble topping

-- Put all the crumble ingredients in a bowl and gently mix with a spatula.
+- Put all the ingredients for the crumble in a bowl and stir with a spoon until everything is well-combined.

-- Use your hands to combine everything together into big chunks.
+- Use your hands to make crumbles and clumps.
 I keep some small ones, too.
 Set aside.

 Make the apple filling